stevelederer/okta-auth-swift/README.md

 #### canCancel

-Returns `true` if current flow can be cancelled
+Returns `true` if current flow can be cancelled.

 ```swift
 open func canCancel() -> Bool